-MARS is a self-help group that meets weekly, for recovery from sexual assault.
+MARS (Men Affected by Rape and Sexual assault) is a self-help group that meets weekly, for recovery from sexual assault.

 Each participant is able to meet their own particular needs at their own pace by making their own decisions about when to speak, how much to share, speaking of their own personal experience and using the group for as long as they need. some men have been attending now for a number of years, while others come for a three month session.